How to Move with Your Pets in NYC | Professionals Movers

 How do you plan on getting your pet from your old home to your new one?
 At the end of the day, it depends on how far you’re traveling and how many pets you have.

 • Subway – if you live in NYC, the subway might be the easiest option, but not necessarily the least stressful.
-The loud noises, strong smells and amount of people can easily agitate a pet.
-Still, if the ride isn’t too long, it’s not a bad option so long as you can transport them easily in a pet carrier.
+The loud noises, strong smells, and number of people can easily agitate a pet.
+Still, if the ride isn’t too long, it’s not a bad option, so long as you can transport them easily in a pet carrier.
 If you have large pets or more than one, this option might not be feasible.

-• Car – a car is an excellent option if you’re not too far away from NYC, but it will require some additional supplies like a seat belt for the carrier, toys, no-spill water bowl and seat cover.
-If your pet isn’t used to traveling, cover the carrier with a towel or blanket so they can’t see the ever changing environment.
+• Car – a car is an excellent option if you’re not too far away from NYC, but it will require some additional supplies like a seat belt for the carrier, toys, a no-spill water bowl, and a seat cover.
+If your pet isn’t used to traveling, cover the carrier with a towel or blanket so they can’t see the ever-changing environment.
 For dogs, you’ll need to factor in additional breaks on the road so they can stretch their legs and go to the bathroom.

 • Plane – there are rules and regulations when it comes to flying with pets.
 Smaller animals can be flying with you in their carrier so long as they are placed under your seat and you pay an additional fee.
-Larger pets have to fly in the cargo area of a plane and most airlines will not allow pets in the hold if the temperature is colder than 45 or warmer than 85 to prevent injury or even death.
+Larger pets have to fly in the cargo area of a plane, and most airlines will not allow pets in the hold if the temperature is colder than 45°F or warmer than 85°F to prevent injury or even death.
 You’ll also want to make sure you bring proof of recent vaccination.
-If you have the money, you can also opt for Pet Airways, a pets only airline that will get your dog or cat to their destination without being held in cargo.
+If you have the money, you can also opt for Pet Airways, a pet-only airline that will get your dog or cat to their destination without being held in cargo.

 Get Them Used to the New Place